deeptho/neumodvb/docs/positioner.md

    The `East` and `West buttons` ask for a small step in the specified direction, but in this case the step is in known units (e.g., 0.1 degree) and will also affect the USALS position.
-The adjustment is also sent using USALS instead of `step` DiSeqC commands.
+The adjustment is also sent using USALS instead of `step` DiSEqC commands.

    The size of the step can be changed using the `step` spin control. which is initially set at 0.1 degree.
    A bigger step may be useful for smaller dishes. `Set` activates the textual value entered (but you can also press the `ENTER` key).